Man appears in court over stabbing outside British Museum

 A man was allegedly stabbed while queuing to enter the world-famous institution.

-A man has appeared in court charged with causing grievous bodily harm after a stabbing outside the British Museum.
+A man has appeared in court charged with causing grievous bodily harm after a Chinese tourist was allegedly stabbed outside the British Museum.

-Brady Wilson, 37, was arrested shortly after the incident on Tuesday when a man queueing to enter the museum was allegedly stabbed in the arm.
+Brady Wilson, 37, was arrested on Tuesday shortly after Zhung Tiang Wei, 36, was stabbed in the arm.

+According to witnesses, Mr Wei was waiting to enter the famous museum on Great Russell Street in central London.

+They described seeing a Chinese man “get blood everywhere” as he attempted to flee before police evacuated the area and closed the museum.

-Wilson, of no fixed abode, appeared at Highbury Corner magistrates court on Thursday charged with causing grievous bodily harm with intent and three charges of possession of a knife blade or pointed article in a public place.
+Wilson, of no fixed abode, appeared at Highbury Corner Magistrates’ Court on Thursday charged with causing grievous bodily harm with intent to Mr Wei and three charges of possession of a knife blade or pointed article in a public place.

-The British Museum was evacuated and shut to the public in the aftermath of the stabbing, while local shopkeepers described seeing “blood everywhere” along the busy Great Russell Street in central London.

 London Ambulance Service said its medics treated the victim at the scene for his arm injury “before taking him to a major trauma centre as a priority”.